Weekend Getaways from Mangalore

 - Jungle (7)

 - Adventure (3)

 I went to Ooty with my family on 7th march 2017.
 After reaching Mysore I can not expres...

-We went for Tour in Jan-2017.
-Booked the cab from Bangalore to Bangalore.
-First we went...
+We went on a tour in Jan-2017.
+Booked a cab from Bangalore to Mysore.
+On the first day,...

 It was really a wonderful trip for us.
 We were 6people group, travelled from Bangalore ...

 Coimbatore is a cool city.
 It is situated at the foot hills of Nilgris.
 It is the gatew...

 We went in Bike from Bangalore in the month of November and it was 2 day trip.
 Total di...